 Frequently Asked Questions

 Contrada & Associates is happy to discuss any concerns you have and to review the facts of your particular case.
-Please note that the information provided below is general in nature and is not intended as legal advice.
+Please note that the information provided below is general and is not intended as legal advice.

 An individual, by law, has a limited amount of time in which to file a lawsuit.
-That period of time, known as the statute of limitations, is determined by a number of factors, including the type of action to be filed and the state where you are pursuing the recovery.
+That period, known as the statute of limitations, is determined by a number of factors, including the type of action to be filed and the state where you are pursuing the recovery.
 Therefore, it is extremely important to determine the applicable statute of limitations for your case as soon as possible.

 Typically not.
 You should have legal representation before you make any recorded statements.
 The insurance company for the defendant driver is not protecting your interests, and any statement you make can be used against you when attempting to settle your claim.
 You are not legally required to give one.